sushadore/group/README.md

 #### A music festival app that personalizes music festival schedule, {05/15/17}

-#### By  **Susha Dore,Sowmya Dinavahi,Steven Galvin,Monique St Laurent**
+#### By  **Susha Dore, Sowmya Dinavahi, Steven Galvin, Monique St Laurent**

 ## Description

-A web app that allows user to personalize music festival schedule and track them.
+A web app that allows producers to add festival schedule details to a password protected database.
+Festival attendees can personalize a festival schedule using database records in order to keep track of artists, performances and stage locations.
+Attendees can rank artists to create performance priorities.

 ## User Stories
+#### As a producer:

-* As a producer, I want to be able to create, update, delete artists and stages from the database.
+* I want to be able to create, update, delete artists and stages from the database.
-* As a producer, I want to be able to add performances to the database.
+* I want to be able to add performances to the database.
-* As a producer, I want to be able to have user authentication on the page with a login ID and a password.
+* I want to be able to have user authentication on the page with a login ID and a password.
+* Have automated artist deletion upon final performance.
+#### As a user:
+* I want to be able to have a drop down list to add artists to my personalized  festival schedule.
+* I want to be able to rank artists and delete the uninteresting performances.
+* I want to be able to organize locations.
+* I want an alert notification of favourite artist's performance a half an hour before they go on stage.
+* I want to able to leave reviews on the artist's performance.

 ## Setup/Installation Requirements